GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 **GMT_WRITE_DATA**.
     Normal operation that builds the current output record from the numerical values in ``rec``.

-**GMT_WRITE_TEXT**.
-    For ASCII output mode we write the text string ``rec``.
-If ``rec`` is NULL then we use the current (last imported) text record.
-If binary output mode we quietly skip writing this record.

-**GMT_WRITE_MIXED**.
-    For ASCII output mode we write the mixed record from the numerical and text information in ``rec``.
-If
-    binary output mode we quietly skip writing the text portion.

 **GMT_WRITE_TABLE_HEADER**.
     For ASCII output mode we write the text string ``rec``.
-If ``rec`` is NULL then we write the last read header record (and ensures it starts with #).
+If ``rec`` is NULL then we write the last read header record.
 If binary output mode we quietly skip writing this record.

 **GMT_WRITE_SEGMENT_HEADER**.
     For ASCII output mode we use the text string ``rec`` as the